polubis/Design-Architectural-patterns/README.md

 #### React components issue

-> BAD - if you change ButtonType enum or implementation inside button component - ui will be broken
+> BAD - if you change ButtonType enum or implementation inside button component - ui will be broken.
 ```ts
 enum ButtonType = {
   PRIMARY = 'primary',